arc53/DocsGPT/README.md

 2. (optional) Create a Python virtual environment:
    You can follow the [Python official documentation](https://docs.python.org/3/tutorial/venv.html) for virtual environments.

-a) On macOS and Linux
+a) On Mac OS and Linux

 ```commandline
 python -m venv venv